Dr. Marike van Aerde

 To visit Marike's profile page at Leiden University, click here

 He is the ceramics specialist of the team, with multiple years of fieldwork experience.
-Currently he For his doctoral research, Sam aims to create a more detailed and nuanced understanding of the Afro-Eurasian maritime trade routes in the first half of the first millennium CE, by focusing on a statistical and interpretative analyses of Aksumite ceramics.
+For his doctoral research, Sam will aim to create a more detailed and nuanced understanding of the Afro-Eurasian maritime trade routes in the first half of the first millennium CE, by focusing on a statistical and interpretative analyses of Aksumite ceramics.
 The empire of Aksum was an ancient kingdom which existed in the Horn of Africa from 80 BCE till 800 CE.
 Its territory stretched from modern day Ethiopia, to Eritrea to the northern parts of Somaliland.

 The role of Aksum has in the past been neglected in studies of ancient trade networks, which Sam's research hopes to remedy.
 Simultaneously, Sam continues to be involved in projects in the Persian Gulf as a ceramics specialist, such as the Hili 14 project and the Understanding Prehistoric Settlement Dynamics at Shimal project.
 His extensive experience with archaeological fieldwork has so far included campaigns in Syria, Portugal, Kurdistan, Oman and the United Arab Emirates, and he has co-authored several academic publications and excavation reports from sites in Oman.

 To visit the Vlog about Sam's PhD research at Leiden University, click here

 Rishika Dhumal has been enrolled as PhD candidate at Leiden University since 2019, as part of the research project Routes of Exchange, Roots of Connectivity supervised by Dr. Marike van Aerde.
 Previously, she completed her Bachelor's degree in Archaeology from the Maharaja Sayajirao University of Baroda in India, as well as her Master's degree from the Archaeology Faculty of Leiden University in the Netherlands.
 Her fieldwork experience includes recent excavations at Nani Rayan in Gujarat, India, as well as an internship in Silk Roads ceramics analysis as part of the LID project (Leiden Inventory Depot) at Leiden University.
 She has also attended various international conferences, at Alexandria, Egypt and Oxford University in the UK.